Mohsin-Gondal/Inventory-Management-System/README.md

 # 📦 Inventory Management System

 This is a full-stack **Inventory Management System** built using `Node.js`, `Express`, and `MySQL` with EJS templating on the frontend.
+This project was part of my learning phase.
+It's a simulation of an inventory system done using core web technologies and SQL.
+It’s not perfect — but it helped me grow.
 ---

 ## 🔧 Features